-Access to quality pre-K programs is an important part of helping youngsters get ready for school and a bright future beyond.
+Access to quality pre-K programs is an important part of helping youngsters get ready for school and a brighter future beyond.
 Unfortunately, research shows that many American preschoolers do not have access to high-quality early learning experiences.
 Only 40% of 4-year-olds and less than 15% of 3-year-olds are served by quality pre-K programs across the country.

 WHAT THE RESEARCH SAYS

 Access to quality pre-K opportunities is good for our communities and country.
 We know that quality pre-K makes a positive difference in a child’s ability to be successful in kindergarten and later in life.

 Research has found that students who participate in quality pre-K opportunities have improved learning outcomes, increase their educational success (more likely to graduate high school), earn higher income as adults, and produce long-term reductions in unemployment and crime.

 Pre-K benefits all children but has an even greater impact on disadvantaged children and children of color.